casper-network/docs-archive/dapp-dev-guide/ethereum-keys.md

 ```

 ## Using Ethereum Keys in CasperLabs
-It is possible to use already existing secp256k1 keys.
+It is possible to use existing secp256k1 keys.
 Ethereum private keys usually are presented
 in the form of hex string that represents 256 bits.

 Example of the Ethereum private key.